miyurud/jasminegraph/README.md

 ## Open Source License
 JasmineGraph is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+[GraphSAGE](https://github.com/williamleif/GraphSAGE/)  which is integrated in Jasminegraph to generate node embeddings is using MIT License.

 ## References
 More details of JasmineGraph/Acacia architecture is available from the following list of papers.